fwiko/time-progression/README.md

 The format in which data is returned can be specified with a path parameter.

 - `second` - returns the values as seconds
-- `percentage` - returns the values as a percentage using second precision
+- `percent` - returns the values as a percentage using second precision

 ### **TimeZone**